 - Post-viral or idiopathic rhinitis – Acute upper respiratory infections with FCV or FHV are common in cats, especially young cats.
 The severity of these infections varies greatly between cats, but in some cases (especially with FHV infection) the viral infection may do permanent damage to the delicate mucosal lining of the nasal cavities and can also damage the underlying bone.
-This may result in permanent changes that leave the nasal cavity susceptible to long-term recurrent secondary infection with bacteria.
-This is termed post-viral rhinitis (nasal inflammation), and this is thought to be one of the common causes of chronic rhinitis in cats.
+This may result in permanent changes that leave the nasal cavity susceptible to long-term recurrent secondary bacterial infection.
+This is termed post-viral rhinitis (nasal inflammation), and is thought to be one of the most common causes of chronic rhinitis in cats.
 In severe cases, the bacterial infection can spread to the underlying bone and cause an osteomyelitis (infection within the bone).
 The sinuses in the bones around the nose can also be affected in chronic rhinitis, so the term rhino-sinusitis is sometimes used.
-How many cases of non-specific or idiopathic rhinitis are due to post-viral changes are not known, but it is suspected that this may account for a substantial proportion.
+It is not known how many cases of non-specific or idiopathic rhinitis are due to post-viral changes, but it is suspected that this may account for a substantial proportion.

 - Fungal infections – the single most common nasal fungal infection in cats is with the organism called Crytpococcus neoformans or Crytpococcus gatii.
 Infections with Crytpococcus gatii are more common in tropical and sub-tropical climates whereas Crytpococcus neoformans has a wider distribution.
 Infection is acquired through inhalation of the organism from the environment.
 Other fungal organisms can also occasionally cause nasal infections in cats including Aspergillus and other organisms.

-- Inflammatory polyps – occasionally, multiple small inflammatory polyps arise within the nasal cavity.
+- Inflammatory polyps – occasionally, multiple polyps (small inflammatory swellings/growths) arise within the nasal cavity.
 More commonly a large polyp arising from the middle ear or eustachian tube (the small tube that connects the nose to the middle ear) develops and this may grow within the nasopharynx causing obstruction to breathing.

 - Neoplasia (cancer) – the two most common forms of tumour affecting the nasal cavity are lymphoma (a solid tumour of lymphocytes, a type of white blood cell) and adenocarcinoma.